Spirit: Stallion of the Cimarron: Critical response

+The film received generally positive reviews upon release.
 On review aggregator Rotten Tomatoes, Spirit: Stallion of the Cimarron holds an overall approval rating of 69% based on 127 reviews, with an average rating of 6.40/10.
 The site's critical consensus reads: "A visually stunning film that may be too predictable and politically correct for adults, but should serve children well."
 Review aggregator Metacritic gives the film a weighted average score of 52 out of 100, based on 29 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Critic Roger Ebert gave the film three stars out of four and said in his review, "Uncluttered by comic supporting characters and cute sidekicks, Spirit is more pure and direct than most of the stories we see in animation – a fable I suspect younger viewers will strongly identify with."
 Leonard Maltin of Hot Ticket called it "one of the most beautiful and exciting animated features ever made".
 Clay Smith of Access Hollywood considered the film "An Instant Classic".
 Jason Solomons described the film as "a crudely drawn DreamWorks animation about a horse that saves the West by bucking a US Army General".
 USA Today's Claudia Puig gave it 3 stars out of 4, writing that the filmmakers' "most significant achievement is fashioning a movie that will touch the hearts of both children and adults, as well as bring audiences to the edge of their seats."
 Dave Kehr of the New York Times criticized the way in which the film portrayed Spirit and Little Creek as "pure cliches" and suggested that the film could have benefited from a comic relief character.
 The film was screened out of competition at the 2002 Cannes Film Festival.
 Rain was the first animated horse to receive an honorary registration certificate from the American Paint Horse Association (APHA).